-The scheme is coordinated by the Schools Liaison Officer (SLO), in collaboration with the MCR, in order to recruit graduate students who are able to support our WP work by delivering academic sessions.
+The scheme is coordinated by the Schools Liaison Officers (SLO), in collaboration with the MCR, in order to recruit graduate students to support our WP work by delivering academic sessions.

 Throughout the year, numerous school groups are invited to visit the college and university in order to gain an insight into life at a top university.
 As well as being aspirational, these visits also serve an educational purpose and we hope students leave with a well-informed view of university life.
 Your academic session would therefore form part of the programme of events that students experience when they visit Selwyn College.

-There are approximately 50 school visits each year, as well as a number of other events such as HE+, the Scholars Competition (for primary school pupils), the Easter Residential for Scottish students and our Summer Schools, where we envisage a need for graduate academic sessions.
+There are an ever increasing number of school visits each year, as well as a number of other events such as HE+, the Scholars Competition (for primary school pupils), and our Summer Schools, where graduate students teach several academic sessions.

 What are Academic Sessions?

 Academic sessions can take a variety of forms.
 They may be a ‘taster’ lecture on a given topic or they might involve more workshop/seminar-based teaching.
 Sessions usually are 60 minutes long but can be broken down in a number of ways.
 We leave the exact content for you to decide and plan, but in general, academic sessions should follow a few key guidelines: